A white paper is an “authoritative report or guide that informs readers concisely about a complex issue.”

 Whatever it was, it definitely was and is a concisely written guide that informs readers about a “complex” issue.
 (A Bon Danza…)

 The fact is that, even though I sustained eleventeen (15) brain strokes, was subjected to nearly-lethal spinal meningitis and had to undergo a scary 14-hour craniotomy, in a foreign country, utilizing what most interested me, just before I almost died, I figured out, has been able to help me begin to succeed; then, once I was successful, again, I used my newly discovered ability to thrive, academically, as a student (producing instructions for other students) and as a tutor of other students.
+(My stroke in the womb is what brings the total to 16.)

-The final peice of the puzzle that I’ve most-recently reckoned is the one that is shaped like the way to apply what I’ve learned and done to a real-world audience and set of clientele.
+The final piece of the puzzle that I’ve most-recently reckoned is the one that is shaped like the way to apply what I’ve learned and done to a real-world audience and set of clientele.
 (Industrial Procedural Design and Training materials, in multiple formats, is what I’m thinking of.)